 “Inhaled corticosteroids to be investigated as a possible treatment for Covid-19 in national PRINCIPLE Trial”

-Then on the 8th of February 2021, another headline:
+Then on the 8th of February 2021, another announcement was, very quietly made:

 “Common asthma treatment (budesonide) reduces need for hospitalisation in Covid-19 patients, study suggests”